octobercms/docs/3.x/cms/tailor/blueprints.md

 ### Entry Variants

-While an entry type has no specific behavior, there is also several variants that can be used for organising content.
+While an entry type has no specific behavior, there are also several variants that can be used for organising content.
 The following types are variants of an entry.

 - **entry** is a basic entry for common purposes.
 - **single** is a single entry with dedicated fields, eg: Contact Us Page.